 9. Take care of your mental health when working remotely

 No matter why you’re doing it—or where you’re doing it from—remote work can be isolating.
-If you’re used to interacting with others directly on a daily basis, suddenly sitting alone all day can be a tough change for your mental health (especially during the coronavirus situation).
+If you’re used to interacting with others directly on a daily basis, suddenly sitting alone all day can be a tough change for your mental health.
 To combat the downside of remote work, create a routine, and create some distance between your work and personal life.
 Here are some tips:

 - Dress like you’re going to work.
 A common trope of remote work is the worker who sits in pyjamas all day.
 However, this isn’t a great look for conference calls, and won’t make you feel great either.